v0nzy/Linux_Privesc_Methods/README.md

-# Basic Windows & Linux Privesc Cheatsheet
+# Basic Windows & Linux Privesc Methods

+Thanks to TryHackMe for the great content.
+This repo is just to sum the methods up.

 # Linux Privesc